-The oral LD50 in rats ranges between 3160 and 4080 mg/kg body weight depending on the species and sex, with males being more susceptible than females.
-(For comparison, an alternative termite treatment, chlorpyrifos (Dursban®), is about 20 times more acutely toxic at 163mg/kg).(2) Large chronic daily doses of boric acid (about 1g in 1kg food) shrink testicles in dogs and rats, and interfere with reproduction.
-(2) High doses are selectively toxic to the testes, causing histopathological changes and even sterility in both male rats and dogs.
-Workers exposed to large amounts of boric acid powders in manufacturing plants were also found to have reduced sperm count and motility.
+The oral LD ${50}$ in rats ranges between 3160 and 4080 mg/kg body weight depending on the species and sex, with males being more susceptible than females.
+(For comparison, an alternative termite treatment, chlorpyrifos (Dursban®), is about 20 times more acutely toxic at 163mg/kg).(2) Large chronic daily doses of boric acid (about 1g in 1kg food) shrink testicles in dogs and rats, and interfere with reproduction.(2) High doses are selectively toxic to the testes, causing histopathological changes and even sterility in both male rats and dogs.